 As always, feel free to contact our technical staff for information pertaining to product/cable layout, product positioning, typical environmental/ambient conditions, and chamber ventilation so you are comfortable with meeting the test setup requirements specified in MIL-STD.
-See MIL-STD testing illustrations that show the test chamber layout.

 Where will the support test equipment be positioned so I am able to continuously monitor my product’s performance throughout the testing?